MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 ### Hardware agnostic

-Q# is hardware agnostic, meaning that the Q# language provides the means to express and leverage powerful quantum computing concepts independent on how hardware evolves in the future.
-To be useable across a wide range of applications, Q# allows to build reusable components and layers of abstractions.
+Q# is hardware agnostic, meaning that it provides the means to express and leverage powerful quantum computing concepts independently of how hardware evolves in the future.
+To be useable across a wide range of applications, Q# allows you to build reusable components and layers of abstractions.
 To achieve performance with growing quantum hardware size, the Q# quantum programming language ensures the scalability of both applications and development effort.
 Even though the full complexity of such computations requires further hardware development, Q# programs can be targeted to run on various [quantum hardware backends](xref:microsoft.quantum.reference.qc-target-list) in Azure Quantum.

 ### Efficient execution